 Mr. A.M.
 Singhvi, a lawyer representing members of the community, argues against using ‘female genital mutilation’ to describe the community's practice.
 He claims that female circumcision is practiced in a safe and non-mutilating manner by Dawoodi Bohras.
 Mr. Singhvi questions the relevance of the WHO’s report, given that it pertains to FGM, not circumcision.

 1. Whether the practice of female circumcision violates the right to privacy of the girls on whom the procedure is performed without their consent?

-2. Whether the practice violates the right to life and bodily autonomy of women and girls of the Dawoodi Bohra community and infringes Article 21 of the Constitution?
+2. Whether the practice violates the right to life and bodily autonomy of women and girls, and infringes on Article 21 of the Constitution?